-Property Owners may transfer facility rights to leasehold tenants provided the lease term is three (3) months or longer.
+Homeowners may transfer facility rights to leasehold tenants provided the lease term is three (3) months or longer.
 A facility transfer form and verification of the lease will be required.
-Transfer of rights must be updated annually.
+Transfer of rights must be updated annually (Every calendar year).